Michele Padovano: Style of play

 A fast and well–rounded forward, Padovano was known for his pace, heading, and acrobatic ability in the air, as well as his physical strength, despite his modest stature and build.
 He possessed an accurate and powerful shot with his left foot, and was known for his ability to strike the ball quickly; moreover, he was also an accurate penalty taker.
 Known for his tactical intelligence, intuition, and versatility, he was a useful player for his managers, who was known for his ability to start attacking plays with long balls or to provide depth to his team by losing his markers with his runs off the ball.
 Furthermore, he was known for having a penchant for frequently being decisive after coming off the bench.

 Imprisonment

-In May 2006, Padovano was arrested by Italian police in Torino over allegation of his implication in hashish traffic.
+In May 2006, Padovano was arrested by Italian police in Turin over allegation of his implication in hashish traffic.
 He was later sentenced to eight years and eight months in jail, then reduced to six years and eight months.

 He spent three months in jail and eight in house arrest waiting for judgement.

 In 2021 the previous sentences got cancelled and in 2023 he has been finally declared not guilty and fully cleared of any wrongdoing.